Encrypt an existing Debian system with LUKS

 apt install cryptsetup cryptsetup-initramfs

-Add GRUB_ENABLE_CRYPTODISK=y
+Add GRUB_ENABLE_CRYPTODISK=y to /etc/default/grub

 Ensure the keyboard layout is usable in /etc/default/keyboard